oar-team/kameleon/docs/source/recipe.rst

     my_nested_var: $${my_var}-bar

 Be careful, in YAML you cannot mix dictionary and list on the same level.
-That's why, in the global dictionary, you can define your variables like in the example above but, in the recipe or the steps, you must prefix your variable with a ``-`` like this ``- my_var: foo``.
+That's why, in the global dictionary, you can define your variables as indicated in the example above but, in the recipe or the steps, you must prefix your variable with a ``-`` like this ``- my_var: foo``.

 Global variables
 ~~~~~~~~~~~~~~~~

 Global variables are defined in the ``global`` dictionary of the recipe.
-Kameleon use some global variable to enable the appliance build.
+Kameleon use some global variables to enable the appliance build.
 See
 :ref:`context` and `Steps path`_ for more details